4ndrelim/4ndrelim.github.io/content/blog/krabi/index.md

 ---
 title: 'Krabi Once More: Old Friends, New Connections'
 date: "2024-06-01T03:23:00.00Z"
-description: "Krabi '24 — My Efforts Paid Off"
+description: "Krabi '24 — When a Year of Effort Finally Paid Off"
 ---

 <style>